adamsilver/fdpb/02-Checkout.md

 ### Limiting characters

 The `maxlength` attribute limits the amount of text users can enter.
-However, support is either lacking or buggy[^caniuse].
+However, support is either lacking or buggy[^8].
 Worse though, is that `maxlength` literally prevents the user from entering too many characters.

 This is a problem because some users solely focus on the keyboard whilst typing.
 When they finally look up at the screen, they'll realise the system ignored paragraphs of text they spent ages entering.
 This causes frustration and a distrust in the service.